AltaPay/plugin-magento2-community/README.md

 Installing the extension is done via [composer](https://getcomposer.org/).

-##use the following cammand to install
+##use the following command to install

 composer require altapay/magento2-community